KilianMYSPRO/gymFamily/walkthrough.md

 - Users are now **required** to Log In or Create an Account to access the application.
 - This ensures all data is synced and secure from the start.

-### 12. JSON Import Template
+### 12. JSON Import Template & Redesign
-- Added a **Template** button to the "Import Routine" modal in the Planner.
+- **Redesigned Modal**: Moved the "Template" and "Format" buttons to a sleek toolbar above the input area.
-- Clicking this button automatically fills the input area with a valid sample JSON structure.
+- **Footer Cleanup**: The footer now only contains "Cancel" and "Import" buttons, preventing overflow issues on smaller screens.
-- This helps users understand the required format for creating custom workout routines via JSON.
+- **Template Button**: Clicking "Template" automatically fills the input area with a valid sample JSON structure.

 ## Verification Results